Lifestyle Interventions for Delaying Cognitive Decline and Age-Related Memory Loss

 Volunteering or helping those around you strengthens social connections and provides mental stimulation that promotes healthy ageing.

-In addition to brain-boosting supplements, balancing them with other lifestyle interventions like managing stress effectively, engaging in regular exercise, staying socially connected, and pursuing lifelong learning opportunities is important.
+In addition to brain-boosting supplements, balancing them with other lifestyle interventions like managing stress effectively, engaging in regular exercise, staying socially connected, and pursuing opportunities is important.

 This comprehensive approach can maximise the benefits of each intervention while fostering a sense of purposeful living as you age gracefully with a sharp mind at hand.